top of page

 Location: Resort Lobby Bar (enter at the Welcome Figures)

-After a day of reflections, it’s time to relax and take time to enjoy being together!
+After a busy day of Summiting, it’s time to relax and take time to enjoy being together!
 Enjoy your free drink ticket (see an Agenda Planning Committee member for your ticket), delicious appetizers, and one of the loveliest views on the Salish Sea.
-Savor the opportunity to visit with friends, old and new, and tell your latest tall tale about cultural resource protection.
 You are welcome to socialize on the outside Terrace and in the Kitsap Hall, which is just down the hall from the Lobby.
-We will also have the opportunity to enjoy what has become a very special part of the Reception (anticipated):
+We will also have the opportunity to enjoy what has become a very special part of the Reception:

 Schedule of Events ~ Welcoming Reception

-6:00pm – Suquamish Song and Dance Group (invited) on the Event Lawn, weather permitting (rain location is the Billy Frank Jr. Hall – down the hallway to the right of the Front Desk)
+Suquamish Song and Dance Group on the Event Lawn, weather permitting (rain location is the Billy Frank Jr. Hall – down the hallway to the right of the Front Desk)

 7:45pm – Last Call at the Lobby Bar